claus/react-dat-gui/README.md

 * `options: array` - A simple array of options to select from eg., `<DatSelect path='fruits' options={['apple', 'orange', 'pear']} />`

-### `DatString`
+#### `DatString`

 A simple text input component that can be used to mutate strings.

 ## What's missing

 There are still a few features from the original implementation missing from this package.
 These are mainly related to saving and loading data as well as local storage.

-For the first, I think the fact that this is now an npm module sort of goes against it handling this sort of stuff.
-Google's original concept was basically a plug and play controller that could do everything, however in module form, it's expected that you'll most likely be integrating this with an existing application.
-In that case, you'll probably have pretty specific needs around how you would like to save/load data into your GUI.
+For the first, I think the fact that this is now an NPM module sort of goes against it handling this sort of stuff.
+Google's original concept was basically a plug and play controller that could do everything if you just slam it into the browser and pass it an object.
+However, in module form, it's expected that you'll most likely be integrating this with an existing application.
+In that case, you'll probably have pretty specific needs around how you would like to save/load data into your GUI and so it's been left out for now.

 Local storage however is in the roadmap and will probably be done very soon.

 ## Roadmap
 * Loading and storing both default and preset data via `localStorage`